-Confidentiality cannot be guaranteed; the District will protect the privacy of individuals involved in a report of discrimination or harassment to the extent allowed by law and District policy.
+Confidentiality cannot be guaranteed; t he District will protect the privacy of individuals involved in a report of discrimination or harassment to the extent allowed by law and District policy.
 However, confidentiality is not guaranteed as there may be times when disclosure of information is required.
 If a person requests that their name or other identifying information not be used in an investigation, the District will weigh requests for confidentiality against its duty to provide a safe and nondiscriminatory environment for all members of the District Community.

-You may file a complaint using our online complaint form, via email to firstname.lastname@example.org, via phone (310-660-3813), or in person with the Office of Title IX, Diversity, and Inclusion (Administration Building, Room 140*).
+You may file a complaint using our online complaint form, via email to email@example.com , via phone 310-660-3813, or in person with the Office of Title IX, Diversity, and Inclusion (Administration Building, Room 140*).